rust-lang/book/src/ch13-01-closures.md

 > we could call `unwrap_or_else(Vec::new)` to get a new, empty vector if the
 > value is `None`.

-Now let's look at the standard library method, `sort_by_key` defined on slices, that takes a closure that implements `FnMut` to see how that differs.
-The `sort_by_key` method takes a closure that gets one argument, a reference to the current item in the slice being considered, and returns a value of type `K` that can be ordered.
+Now let's look at the standard library method `sort_by_key` defined on slices, to see how that differs.
+It takes a closure that implements `FnMut`.
+The closure gets one argument, a reference to the current item in the slice being considered, and returns a value of type `K` that can be ordered.
 This function is useful when you want to sort a slice by a particular attribute of each item.
 In Listing 13-x, we have a list of `Rectangle` instances and we use `sort_by_key` to order them by their `width` attribute from low to high:

 ```rust
 #[derive(Debug)]